New Student Information

 What is band camp?
 Band camp is when band and guard members practice for the upcoming marching season.
 They also learn stand tunes that are played during football games.

 What do students need to do before the start of band camp?
-First, get a sports physical.
+First, get a sports physical and fill out the latest form.
 If you cannot get a physical at your child’s doctor’s office, you can get them at these clinics.
 We need students to be healthy coming into this–and it’s a UIL requirement for participation.
 Drink lots of water and get moving outside to become accustomed to the weather.

 It’s my student’s first year in band.
 What do we need to do on the first day?
 Eat a good breakfast, bring lots of water, a lunch, and some snacks, and bring or get dinner if the section is going to flamingo neighborhoods in the evening.